 - Community Support for our projects is essential to our business.

-In June 2019, a new limited partnership, called PiikaniLink L.P., was formed between AltaLink and the Piikani First Nation.
-The agreement provides the Piikani Nation with 51 per cent of the equity portion of AltaLink's Southwest 240 kV transmission line that crosses their land.
-Click here to learn more.
+In June 2019, a limited partnership, called PiikaniLink L.P., was formed between AltaLink and the Piikani First Nation.
+Similarly in January 2020, a limited partnership, called KainaiLink L.P., was formed between AltaLink and the Blood (Kainai) Tribe.
+The agreements provide the Piikani Nation and Blood (Kainai) Tribe with 51 per cent of the equity portions of AltaLink's Southwest 240 kV transmission line located across their respective lands.

 OPPORTUNITIES FOR INDIGENOUS COMMUNITIES